cloud-gov/cg-dashboard/docs/design_brief.md

 # Design brief
-Description: This document is mean't to introduce new people to the current state and desired goals of the design of the cloud.gov deck.
+Description: This document is meant to introduce new people to the current state and desired goals of the design of the cloud.gov deck.

 Date: 10/15/2015